 - Soil should be sandy/loam or gravelly.
 Be sure to amend clay.

 - Lavender prefers alkaline soil. pH should be 6.5 or higher and is easily measured with a simple soil test (a soil test is not absolutely necessary since typical southern clay benefits from the addition of lime – and a lot of it – to boost and retain an increase in the pH level.)

 - Create an 18″ – 24″ mound with well cultivated soil and 2 heaping shovelfuls of 1″ round stone worked into the mound.
 Err on the side of too much stone.
 May create a French drain by placing fist sized rocks in mound base.

 - Using a trowel, dig a hole just deep enough for the plant.

-- Add ½ cup total of equal parts of bone meal, lime and well composted manure in the bottom of hole and mix well.
+- Blend together equal parts of bone meal, lime and well composted manure.
+Add ½ cup in the bottom of hole and mix well.
 The stone will allow the soil to drain, the lime will improve the pH, bone meal and compost for a healthy start.(Remember that lavender prefers arid conditions, both beneath and above the soil.
 The humidity in the south will benefit from a light colored, reflective mulch, Since hardwood mulch holds in the moisture, one that encourages excellent drainage and light reflection to keep the plant dry is highly recommended.)